- PhD title: Animal Welfare in EU Agriculture: Public and Private Standards of Relative

 How would you describe the research environment and community in the school and in the university generally?
 Are you involved in research centres and/or do you work with other academics and postgraduate researchers whether inside the school or across the university?

 I am impressed by the collegiality between staff and students and inclusiveness of the latter in the Law School at the University of Leeds.
-The Doctoral School is openly dedicated in its encouragement of its postgraduate researchers (PGRs).
+The Graduate School is openly dedicated in its encouragement of its postgraduate researchers (PGRs).
 Very many valuable opportunities are presented and regularly communicated to its PGRs.

 What would you say about the learning, training and research facilities in the School and at the University?